Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Abstract

 \section{Abstract}

-Leveraging text, such as social media posts, for \textit{causal inferences} requires the use of NLP models to `learn' and adjust for confounders, which could otherwise impart bias.
-However, evaluating such models is challenging, as ground truth is almost never available.
-We demonstrate the need for empirical evaluation frameworks for causal inference in natural language by showing that existing, commonly used models regularly disagree with one another on real world tasks. \new{We contribute the first such framework, generalizing} several challenges across these real world tasks.
-Using this framework, we evaluate a large set of commonly used causal inference models \new{based on propensity scores} and identify their strengths and weaknesses to inform future improvements.
+Causal inference studies using textual social media data can provide actionable insights on human behavior.
+Making accurate causal inferences with text requires controlling for confounding which could otherwise impart bias.
+Recently, many different methods for adjusting for confounders have been proposed, and we show that these existing methods disagree with one another on two datasets inspired by previous social media studies.
+Evaluating causal methods is challenging, as ground truth counterfactuals are almost never available.
+Presently, no empirical evaluation framework for causal methods using text exists, and as such, practitioners must select their methods without guidance.
+We contribute the first such framework, which consists of five tasks drawn from real world studies.
+Our framework enables the evaluation of \textit{any} casual inference method using text. \new{Across 648 experiments and two datasets,} we evaluate every commonly used causal inference method and identify their strengths and weaknesses to inform social media researchers seeking to use such methods, and guide future improvements.
 We make all tasks, data, and models public to inform applications and encourage additional research.